jmgirard/circumplex/README.md

 and [Aidan Wright](https://personalityprocesses.com/).
 You can learn more about using this package to perform the Structural Summary Method (SSM) in `vignette("ssm-introduction")` and `vignette("ssm-intermediate")`.
-You can purchase stickers with the circumplex logo at [redbubble.com](https://www.redbubble.com/people/jmgirard/works/32902204).
+You can purchase stickers and other merchandise with the circumplex logo at [redbubble.com](https://www.redbubble.com/people/jmgirard/works/32902204).

 ## Installation